 Talent Acquisition

-The STAR Interview Method
+The STAR Interview Process

-What is the STAR Interview Method?
+What is the STAR Interview Process?

 The STAR method is a structured interview technique that focuses on asking and answering behavioral interview questions in a specific and detailed manner based on real-life examples.
 Often the questions and answers will involve a work-related scenario, but candidates may also draw from experiences in school, volunteering, hobbies, or their personal lives.